Joseph-Carter/Project-Web-Inventory-application/README.md

 ---

 Enjoy exploring and adding games to your collection at Cosmics Joe's!
-Feel free to provide feedback or contact us if you have any questions or concerns.
+Feel free to provide feedback.